This is, obviously, the perfect time for Mr. Darcy to come see how she's doing—and then suddenly burst into a declaration of love.

 The more he talks, the angrier Elizabeth gets.
-She tells herself she will refuse him patiently when he is finally done.

 Mr. Darcy tries to explain that he feels he did his friend (Mr. Bingley) a favor.